Meena Jagadeesan

 NeurIPS 2021.
 Spotlight Presentation.

-Accepted to Journal of the ACM.
+Full version in Journal of the ACM.

 [paper] [poster] [slides]